miquelladeboer/gatewaybestpractises/README.md

 *Note: If you are usin R or Python scripts in ypur data preperation step in Power Query and you want to publish uour report to the cloud, you can only make use of the personal gateway.*

+# Why do I need a personal gateway when using Python or R scripts?
+This is because of the security risks of running R and python scripts on a shared platform.

 ### When do I need the standard gateway?
 In all other applications, you can only install the standard gateway.
 Some Advantages/capabilities from the standard gateway are: